Generic Name: liraglutide (LIR-a-GLOO-tide)

 - If you cannot drink liquids by mouth or if you have nausea, vomiting, or diarrhea that does not go away, you will need to take care not to become dehydrated.
 Contact your doctor for instructions.
 Dehydration may lead to new or worsening kidney problems.

 - Lab tests may be performed while you use liraglutide.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Liraglutide should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use liraglutide if you are pregnant.
 Weight loss during pregnancy may cause harm to the fetus.
-If you think you may be pregnant or you want to become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using liraglutide while you are pregnant.
-It is not known if liraglutide is found in breast milk.
+If you think you may be pregnant or you want to become pregnant, contact your doctor right away.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while using liraglutide.

 Possible side effects of liraglutide:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: